sst/ion/www/src/content/docs/docs/set-up-a-monorepo.md

    npm install
    ```

-Now just run `npx sst dev` from the project root.
+Now just run `npx sst dev` from the project root, or `NO_BUN=true npx sst dev` if the former command gives an error.

 ---